 - Disagreement over policy conditional on aims should not mean that you think that people you disagree with are not well motivated.
 But regrettably, it often does.

-- Lack of real differences doesn’t mean a lack of perceived differences.
+- A lack of real differences doesn’t mean a lack of perceived differences.
 See here, here, here, and here.

 - Sort of sorted but definitely polarized